Jahbas/German-Voice/README.md

-###Working already on the new winter update UI.
+#Working already on the new winter update UI.
+Latest release was with the new Groups update.
-new features have to wait for the update.